Why Are My Hoya Curtisii Leaves Yellowing? (Causes & Solutions)

 Low Humidity or Cold Temperatures

-If your hoya is directly under an air vent and you see yellow leaves, you should find a new place for your plant.
-On occasion, you should mist the leaves or even add a humidifier to the room where your hoya is.
+If your Hoya is directly under an air vent and you see yellow leaves, you should find a new place for your plant.
+Occasionally, it would help if you misted the leaves or even added a humidifier to the room where your Hoya is.

 Nutrient Deficiency

-If your soil is old, and you have yet to repot your hoya after a year or two of growth, you need fresh soil and a new pot.
+If your soil is old, and you have yet to repot your Hoya after a year or two of growth, you need fresh soil and a new pot.
 The tightness of the pot can stop airflow to the roots, and the old soil will most likely lack any nutrients.
+Repotting your Hoya with fresh, nutritious soil at least once a year is important.

 Pests